Mentor Program

 As a mentor you will:

-Potential mentors should apply through Handshake and through a Qualtrics survey from the John Deere Women in Peer STEM Mentor Program.
-Both pieces of the application must be completed to be considered.
-Applications will be reviewed and selected throughout the summer.
+The application is a two-part process.
+Potential mentors should apply through Handshake and through the Qualtrics survey linked below.
+Both parts of the application must be completed to be considered.
+Applications will be reviewed and selected starting in August.
 Priority will be given to applications received by the end of August.
-Applicants after August will be considered as alternates and notified when we know how many mentees are signed up for the program.
+Later applicants will be considered as alternates and notified when we know how many mentees are signed up for the program.

 Plexus Women in STEM Center